mscarey/AuthoritySpoke/docs/guides/create_holding_data.rst

      'anchors': 'By statute, a work |must be “original” to qualify| for'}

-To compare the input data to the created Python objects, link the Holdings to the :class:`~authorityspoke.opinions.Opinion` using the :meth:`~authorityspoke.opinions.Opinion.posit` method.
-As we look at the parts of the JSON file, the code cells will show how fields from the JSON affect the structure of the :class:`~authorityspoke.holdings.Holding` object.
+To compare the input data to the created Python objects, link the Holdings to the :class:`~authorityspoke.opinions.OpinionReading` using the :meth:`~authorityspoke.opinions.OpinionReading.posit` method.
+As we look at the parts of the JSON file, the code cells will show how fields from the JSON affect the structure of the :class:`~authorityspoke.holdings.Holding`.
     >>> oracle.posit(oracle_holdings)
     >>> lotus.posit(lotus_holdings)
     >>> print(oracle.holdings[0])